 I’m already putting my new knowledge to use in my placement at a basilica in Venice, which is a rendered brick building, like the Hyderabad Residency.
 This project largely involves carrying out a condition report on a section, and so the architectural content of the Hyderabad Traineeship has been immensely helpful for developing how I would approach reporting on this scale, as my conservation degree training was more orientated to working on objects.
 I was also already able to ask my fellow Trainees for advice, I learnt a lot from their expertise in architectural conservation and their crafts and had a lot of fun exploring the city with them.
 I feel incredibly lucky to have been awarded this opportunity, it was a truly unique experience and I feel enriched by it both personally and professionally.

-I would like to thank the World Monuments Fund, Commonwealth Heritage Forum and The Hamish Ogston Foundation for offering me the opportunity to undertake the Architectural Traineeship in Hyderabad.
+I would like to thank the World Monuments Fund and the Commonwealth Heritage Forum for offering me the opportunity to undertake the Architectural Traineeship in Hyderabad.

 It truly was a once in a life time experience and I can honestly say that we really made the most of it.
 For me there were several highlights; the site trips to the Qutb Shahi Tombs and the Chowmahalla Palace offered an incredible insight into both the local architecture of Hyderabad and the conservation principles used across India.
 The chance to see first-hand and behind the scenes the recording of our shared built heritage allowed me to draw parallels between practices in the UK and India; it also presented several new ways of recognising and recording the value of our built environment.